-Physician/ Physician Extender Professional Services

-- In-network and out-of-network physician services for a mother and her newborn(s) for a minimum of forty-eight (48) hours following an uncomplicated vaginal delivery and ninetysix (96) hours following an uncomplicated delivery by caesarian section. - Physician services associated with (a) miscarriage or (b) a non-viable pregnancy (molar pregnancy, ectopic pregnancy or a fetus that expired in utero).
-Physician services associated with miscarriage or non-viable pregnancy include, but are not limited to: - dilation and curettage (D&C) procedures; - appropriate provider-administered medications: - ultrasounds: and - histological examination of tissue samples. - Physician services medically necessary to support a dentist providing dental services to a CHIP member such as general anesthesia or intravenous (IV) sedation. - Pre-surgical or post-surgical orthodontic services for medically necessary treatment of craniofacial anomalies requiring surgical intervention and delivered as part of a proposed and clearly outlined treatment plan to treat: - cleft lip and/or palate; or - severe traumatic skeletal and/or congenital craniofacial deviations; or - severe facial asymmetry secondary to skeletal defects, congenital syndromal conditions and/ or tumor growth or its treatment. - Prenatal Care and Pre-Pregnancy Family Services and Supplies - Covered, unlimited prenatal care and medically Copays do not apply. necessary care related to diseases, illness or abnormalities related to the reproductive system, and limitations and exclusions to these services are described under inpatient, outpatient and physician services.
+Type of Benefit Description of Benefit Сорау Physician/ Physician Extender Professional Services In-network and out-of-network physician services for a mother and her newborn(s) for a minimum of forty-eight (48) hours following an uncomplicated vaginal delivery and ninety- six (96) hours following an uncomplicated delivery by caesarian section.
+Applicable level of copay applies to office visits.
+Copays do not apply to preventive services.
+Physician services associated with (a) miscarriage or (b) a non-viable pregnancy (molar pregnancy, ectopic pregnancy or a fetus that expired in utero).
+Physician services associated with miscarriage or non-viable pregnancy include, but are not limited to: dilation and curettage (D&C) procedures; appropriate provider-administered medications; - ultrasounds; and histological examination of tissue samples.
+Physician services medically necessary to support a dentist providing dental services to a CHIP member such as general anesthesia or intravenous (IV) sedation. • Pre-surgical or post-surgical orthodontic services for medically necessary treatment of craniofacial anomalies requiring surgical intervention and delivered as part of a proposed and clearly outlined treatment plan to treat: cleft lip and/or palate; or severe traumatic skeletal and/or congenital craniofacial deviations; or severe facial asymmetry secondary to skeletal defects, congenital syndromal conditions and/ or tumor growth or its treatment.
+Prenatal Care and Pre-Pregnancy Family Services and Supplies • Covered, unlimited prenatal care and medically necessary care related to diseases, illness or abnormalities related to the reproductive system, and limitations and exclusions to these services are described under inpatient, outpatient and physician services.
+Copays do not apply.